-- Bodywall in Earthworm– The body wall comprises of basal cells, receptor cells and gland cells.
+- Body wall in Earthworm– The body wall comprises basal cells, receptor cells and gland cells.
 The body wall provides support and the cells secrete mucus to keep the skin moist.
 The muscles provide strength and rigidity.

 Q.9.
 Give a brief account of the circulatory system of earthworm.

 A.9.
 The earthworm has a closed circulatory system.
 It consists of capillaries, blood vessels and heart.
-The blood is confined to heart and blood vessels due to the closed system.
+The blood is confined to the heart and blood vessels due to the closed system.
 The smaller blood vessels supply the gut, body wall and nerve cord.
-The 4th, 5th, and 6th segments comprise of blood glands that produce blood cells and haemoglobin which dissolves in the plasma.
+The 4th, 5th, and 6th segments comprise blood, glands that produce blood cells and haemoglobin which dissolves in the plasma.

 Q.10.
 Where are the following found in the animal body?

 - Chondrocytes- These cells are found in the cartilage of the connective tissue and secrete matrix.

 - Axons- It is a long fibre with a long distal end.
 There is a bulb-like structure called synaptic knob at the end.
 Axons transmit nerve impulse away from the cells.